Austin WORK — head coach

 He started his rowing career with Shaker Heights High School's inaugural men's program.
 He then went on to row at Case Western Reserve University (B.A.
 '17).
 After transitioning to the coxswain's seat in his second year, CWRU had a run of program high finishes at Head of the Charles, Lubber's Cup, and Dad Vails.
 He earned himself the "Spartan of the Year" award from his coaches and teammates in 2016.

 Masato moved to North Carolina in 2020 while completing his MBA at University of Florida.
 Outside of rowing, you'll find him riding bikes, camping, or watching movies.
-At his day job, Masato is a prospect management analyst for UNC's Development Office.
+At his day job, Masato works for UNC's Development Office.